KDE/spectacle/README.md

 Please see the file CONTRIBUTING for details on coding style and how to contribute patches.
 Please note that pull requests on GitHub aren't supported.
-The recommended way of contributing patches is via KDE's instance of gitlab at https://invent.kde.org/graphics/spectacle.
+The recommended way of contributing patches is via KDE's instance of GitLab at https://invent.kde.org/graphics/spectacle.

 ## Release Schedule